bhattiasad99/my__portfolio/README.md

 ## Next release bug list

-- add default job
+- [ ] Set a default job selection on load
-- sometimes some sections go missing because of inview
+- [ ] Fix occasional missing sections caused by in-view animations
-- in header, add burger menu
+- [ ] Add a burger menu to the header for mobile
-- Case studies etc for projects, read more does nothing
+- [ ] Add project case studies; "Read More" currently does nothing
+- [ ] Update projects based on latest experience